 In 2004 the Festival moved to an indoors venue, taking up residence at the Potter Center at Jackson College.

 In 2010 Jance L Blixt succeeded Neville-Andrews as the Artistic Director and a third classical play was added to the MainStage Season.
 At the same time the High School Tour was added, performing for students throughout the year in Michigan, Indiana, and Ohio.

-In 2015, the Festival added a three-week run in Canton, MI, at the Village Theatre in Cherry Hill.
+In 2015, the Festival added a three-week run in Canton, MI, at the Village Theater in Cherry Hill.

-Now entering our 25th Anniversary Season, the festival has grown from one weekend to a six week season during July and August.
+Now entering our 2022 Renaissance Season, the festival has grown from one weekend to a six week season during July and August.

 Since its inception, the summer festival has entertained more than 85,000 patrons.

 As the Official Shakespeare Festival of the State of Michigan, the Michigan Shakespeare Festival is a professional Equity theatre company (LOA/LORT) dedicated to producing world-class classical plays.
-Now in preparation for our 25th Anniversary Season, we perform in Jackson's lovely Baughman Theatre, and Canton's beautiful Village Theatre of Cherry Hill.
+Now in preparation for our 2022 Renaissance Season, we perform at the beautiful Village Theater of Cherry Hill in Canton, MI.